-The AHSO facilitates the Alaska Traffic Records Coordinating Committee (ATRCC) and the Traffic and Criminal Software Steering Committee.
+The AHSO facilitates the Alaska Traffic Records Coordinating Committee (ATRCC).
 The ATRCC was created to bring agencies together who are interested in reducing traffic injuries and deaths by improving the timeliness, accuracy, completeness, uniformity, integration, and accessibility of traffic crash data.
-The ATRCC meets at least once each month to discuss ongoing and upcoming traffic records projects.
-The TraCS Steering Committee was formed to oversee TraCS implementation in Alaska.
-This committee meets monthly and includes agency personnel from Alaska DOT&PF, Alaska Court System, Division of Motor Vehicles, Department of Public Safety, the Department of Health & Social Services, the Alaska
+The ATRCC meets at least once each quarter and includes but not limited to agency personnel from Alaska DOT&PF, Alaska Court System, Division of Motor Vehicles, Department of Public Safety, the Department of Health and Social Services, and local Law Enforcement Agencies to discuss ongoing and upcoming traffic projects and problems.